shown in other instead.

-The engine uses all available threads to update visible nodes simultaneously, and multi-threaded physics (in the asynchronous physics update mode) and pathfinding start updating at the end of the update stage in order to be performed in parallel with the rendering stage.
+The engine uses all available threads to update visible nodes simultaneously, and multi-threaded physics (in the asynchronous physics update mode) and pathfinding which is updated in parallel with the rendering stage.

-The following scheme illustrates threads in the process of calculation and rendering of a frame with VSync enabled:
+The following scheme illustrates threads in the process of calculation and rendering of a frame with with Async Rendering physics mode enabled: